Rabios/LINES/README.md

 ## How to play

 ### Controls
-- Mouse: Move gray point with mouse,Or click to change it's position
+- Mouse: Move purple point with mouse,Or click to change it's position
 - Touch: Touch on screen with drag/swipe to move or tap to change gray point's position

 > NOTES: Keyboard movement and gamepad player movement controls was removed since v0.0.3